pytest plugin to abort hanging tests

 This plugin will time each test and terminate it when it takes too long.
 Termination may or may not be graceful, please see below, but when aborting it will show a stack dump of all thread running at the time.
 This is useful when running tests under a continuous integration server or simply if you don’t know why the test suite hangs.

 The pytest-timeout plugin has been tested on Python 3.6 and higher, including PyPy3.
 See tox.ini for currently tested versions.

 pip install pytest-timeout

-Now you can run tests using a timeout, in seconds, after which they will be terminated:
+Now you can run the test suite while setting a timeout in seconds, any individual test which takes longer than the given duration will be terminated:

 @pytest.mark.timeout(60) def test_foo(): pass

 By default the plugin will not time out any tests, you must specify a valid timeout for the plugin to interrupt long-running tests.
-A timeout is always specified as an integer number of seconds and can be defined in a number of ways, from low to high priority:
+A timeout is always specified as a number of seconds, and can be defined in a number of ways, from low to high priority: